 The reality is that social media is here to stay.
 It’s up to us to decide how we use it.
 Harnessed properly, it can be a powerful tool for positive personal narratives about love and commitment.
 The website “I Believe in Love,” for example, does this through simple storytelling tailored for social media platforms targeted to audiences that don’t get much positive reinforcement when it comes to marriage as a social good.

 All of us who are active on social media can use our own personal platforms as a force for good to evangelize the culture in favor of marriage and, as Mrs. Goodell has shown us, by being the first line of defense when our spouse is under attack.

-Ashley E. McGuire is a Contributing Editor at the Institute for Family Studies, and the founder and editor-in-chief of AltCatholicah.
+Ashley E. McGuire is a Contributing Editor at the Institute for Family Studies.
 Her new book is Sex Scandal: The Drive to Abolish Male and Female (Regnery, 2017).

 Editor’s Note: The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or views of the Institute for Family Studies.